-AGRI 3000Y(5) - PROJECT
+AGRI 3000Y(5)-PROJECT

-Every student will be allocated a research topic related to agricultural extension and technology transfer.
+Every student will be allocated a research topic related to agribusiness management.
 The research work will be carried out under academic supervision.
 Students should demonstrate good practice in using skills and knowledge acquired during the programme and follow dissertation guidelines as laid down by the Faculty of Agriculture.